11 Essential Board Books To Add To Your Baby Registry

 By Eric Carl

-Another Eric Carl classic, The Very Lonely Firefly is actually a book I remember from my childhood and asked my mom to find and bring it when our baby was born.
+Another Eric Carl classic, The Very Lonely Firefly is actually a book I remember from my childhood and asked my mom to find and bring when our baby was born.
 The thing I remember (and still love) about the book are the flashy lights at the back of the page, and our daughter ended up becoming very engaged with the entire story during her first year.
 Still a fan favorite at 16 months.

 I ended up purchasing this for when my daughter was around 9-months old, but I wish I would have had it before then!
 Another great book by Tabitha Paige (just buy all her books), with beautiful illustrations of first words for babies.
 This is probably my daughter’s most requested book.